kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

      option 43 ascii "5A1N;B2;K4;I172.19.45.222;J80"    <-- Option 43 string
 ```
 #### Windows Server Configuration Example
-On windows you have two options to deploy DHCP scopes the UI or PowerShell.
+On MS Windows DHCP Server, you have two options to deploy DHCP scopes the UI or PowerShell.
 We will show you Option 43 set up on a specific scope but it can be quickly replicated to other scopes using the binary entry gathered from a dhcp dump via netshell.
 That said here is what the option looks like as configured as option 43:

 ![json](images/WindowsDHCP.png?raw=true "Import JSON")

 ### DNS Setup
 DNS may be set up on many types of servers, but for simplification we will speak about the records which can be created.
-Typically it is good to remember to add DNS entries for all interface server nodes within the cluster and a DNS entry for the **Virtual IP address(VIP)** on the Enterprise Network which may be used for Management and Enterprise Network connectivity.
+Typically it is a good practice to add DNS entries for all interfaces of DNA Center cluster members, and a DNS entry for the DNA Center **Virtual IP address(VIP)** on the Enterprise Network which may be used for Management and Enterprise Network connectivity.

 Benefits to this methodology are that you can cover a large organization rapidly avoiding the need to make changes to multiple DHCP scopes, and can accomplish a regional approach through the use of sub domains within an organization like * *pnpserver.west.us.domain.com* * or * *pnpserver.east.us.domain.com* * which allows for 2 different clusters due to RTT times perhaps.